gitlabhq/gitlabhq/doc/workflow/lfs/migrate_from_git_annex_to_git_lfs.md

 ## Differences between Git Annex and Git LFS

+Some items below are general differences between the two protocols and some are ones that GitLab developed.

 - Git Annex works only through SSH, whereas Git LFS works both with SSH and HTTPS (SSH support was added in GitLab 8.12).
 - Annex files are stored in a sub-directory of the normal repositories, whereas